dfrappart/dfrappart.github.io/_posts/2023-09-28-About_resources_moves_in_terraform_state.markdown

 ## 5. Before living

-So we reviewed what possibilities we had to managed rssources move and thus allow either configuration refactoring or resources lifecycle changes.
+So we reviewed what possibilities we had to managed ressource moves and thus allow either configuration refactoring, or resources lifecycle changes.
 Hashicorp has a clear objective which can be summarize as `everything as code`.
 Meaning that the move are also written in the configuration, as for the import.
-There are still imperative way to do it but since they diverge from the declarative approach proned by terraform, it just seem logical to see always new features for the declarative aproach.
+There are still imperative way to do it but since they diverge from the declarative approach proned by terraform, it just seem logical to see always new features for the declarative approach.

 That's all for today.
 I hope you had fun reading this.